SebastianMacaluso/ClusterTrellis/README.md

 ## Example: Interfacing on Ginkgo

-Ginkgo is a toy model for jets physics that can be downloaded from [`Ginkgo`](https://github.com/SebastianMacaluso/ToyJetsShower).
-A detailed description of the model can be found in [`Ginkgo Notes`](https://www.overleaf.com/read/pmmcqhyfsctf).
+Ginkgo is a toy model for jets physics that can be downloaded from [Ginkgo](https://github.com/SebastianMacaluso/ToyJetsShower).
+A detailed description of the model can be found in [Ginkgo Notes](https://www.overleaf.com/read/pmmcqhyfsctf).
 Also, details and examples on how to access the jet binary tree structure in [`binaryTreeStructure.ipynb`](src/binaryTreeStructure.ipynb).

 This model can be run as an example in [`ClusterTrellis.ipynb`](src/ClusterTrellis.ipynb).